MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMSecurityRole.md

 ## DESCRIPTION
 The **Copy-CMSecurityRole** cmdlet creates a new security role by using an existing security role as a template.
-Microsoft System Center Configuration Manager provides several built-in security roles.
+Configuration Manager provides several built-in security roles.
 If you require additional security roles, you can create a custom security role by creating a copy of an existing security role, and then modifying the copy.

 > [!NOTE]